panoramicdata/Rundeck.Tools/README.md

 # Rundeck.Tools
-A set of command line tools for Rundeck that use the
+A set of command line tools for Rundeck that use the Rundeck.Api nuget package.